bg43179/bg43179.github.io/content/notes/javascript.md

   () => console.log('trigger inner button'), true);
 ```

-Since the `useCapture` is `true`, it will trigger events from outermost to innermost on click the anchor tag.
+Since the `useCapture` is `true`, it will trigger events from outermost to innermost on clicking the anchor tag.

 ```javascript
 // output